The Mountain Dwellings residential neighbourhood is located in the city of Orestad on the south side of Copenhagen, Denmark.

-Mountain Dwellings design and architecture
+Mountain Dwellings’ design and features

 Roof garden living

-The parking area is connected to the street, and the homes have roof gardens facing the sun, stunning views and parking on the tenth floor.
+The parking area is connected to the street and the homes have roof gardens facing the sun, stunning views and parking on the tenth floor.

 The roof gardens consist of a terrace and a garden with plants changing character according to the changing seasons.
-The building has a huge irrigation system which maintains the roof gardens.
+The building has a huge irrigation system, which maintains the roof gardens.

 The only thing that separates the apartment and the garden is a glass facade with sliding doors to provide light and fresh air.

 The residents are the first in Orestaden to have the possibility of parking directly outside their homes.
 In some places, the ceiling is as high as 16m, giving the impression of a cathedral-like space.